guda/JSEx/README.md

 "senad@example".isEmail(); //returns false
 ```
 #String.deserialize();

+Used to deserialize string to Object, string needs to be valid JSON
 ```Javascript
  var obj = '{"firstName": "John", "lastName": "Doe", "city": "N/A", "country": "JS"}'.deserialize();
 //returns object deserialized from string so you can access